jkugalde/Syringe-extruder/README.md

 # Tests

 I made a few printings, some with silicone and others with some cheap clay, using different syringe diamaters (3.9 mm for clay.
 2.8 mm for silicone).
 There are a couple of images in the imgs/test folder.

 # Future work

 - One or Two endstop switches should be added to limit the stroke of the syringe.
 - Maybe fan or heaters will help when printing some materials.

-# Comments

-- I only played with this machines like 3 days.
-- It is a dirty process.
-- There is some compactation before extrusion.
-- After extruding some material, it will flow anyway during some time, because of the built up pressure inside the syringe.
-Finding the right material is very important.